Challenge: Scale the height of Mount Everest by stairs

 Bring?
 Yourself.
 Whatever you are wearing works.
 Even high heels are ok for going up stairs!

 Food & drink?
-Water and some snacks if you are doing intense stair running.
+Water if you are doing intense stair running.

 eXerk 52in52 story?
 I got very excited when I heard about this challenge – stairs are everywhere so this aligned perfectly to my obsession with accessible fitness.
 Stairs are a near perfect way to build on all levels of fitness.
 Without changing much in your daily lives, movement can be incorporated, particularly stairs, into your day by avoiding lifts and escalators.